-Housing and Property Law Partnership (HPLP) specializes in housing and property matters.
+Housing and Property Law Solicitors specialise in housing and property matters.
 This includes tenancy breaches and other landlord-tenant issues.

 COMMON BREACHES OF TENANCY

 The most common problem for landlords and their agents is rent arrears.
 Other common problems are:

 - Damage to the property

 - Nuisance and antisocial behaviour (e.g., water leaks and floods, loud music, illegal car parking, fights and arguments, parties, drug taking, unauthorised pets, littering, etc.)

 - Unlawful subletting and occupation, assignment or overcrowding of the property

 - Erection of illegal structures in gardens or on the building such as unauthorised satellite dishes